-Buprenorphine was the first drug approved for treatment of opioid addiction that can be prescribed in an office-based setting [185].
+Buprenorphine was the first drug approved for treatment of opioid addiction that can be prescribed in an office-based setting [187].
 For use in opioid addiction therapy, buprenorphine is formulated into a product combined with the opioid antagonist naloxone and administered sublingually.
 When taken as prescribed, the naloxone component remains inert, but if the formulation is crushed and injected, the naloxone is activated to produce withdrawal symptoms.
 Buprenorphine occupies 85% to 92% of brain mu opioid receptors at 16 mg/day dosing and 94% to 98% at 32 mg/day.
-Daily doses of 4-16 mg are typically effective for most patients, with 16-24 mg the upper limit of recommended dosing [100; 186; 187].
-Buprenorphine may be prescribed by clinicians with appropriate training and a Drug Addiction Treatment Act (DATA 2000) waiver [184: 188].
+Daily doses of 4-16 mg are typically effective for most patients, with 16-24 mg the upper limit of recommended dosing [99; 188; 189].
+Prior to January 2023, clinicians had to apply for a federally required Drug Addiction Treatment Act (DATA) Waiver (X-Waiver) in order to prescribe medications, like buprenorphine, for the treatment of opioid use disorder.
+Section 1262 of the Consolidated Appropriations Act of 2023 (also known as Omnibus bill) removed this requirement and allowed clinicians with schedule III authority on their DEA registration to prescribe buprenorphine if permitted by applicable state law [99; 190].

-Several pharmacologic aspects of buprenorphine contribute to its safety and effectiveness as therapy for opioid addiction and make it highly suitable for use in primary care [189].
-As a partial mu agonist, a ceiling effect exists for its maximal activity beyond a certain dose, no additional benefit is experienced.
+Several pharmacologic aspects of buprenorphine contribute to its safety and effectiveness as therapy for opioid addiction and make it highly suitable for use in primary care [191].
+As a partial mu agonist, a ceiling effect exists for its maximal activity-beyond a certain dose, no additional benefit is experienced.
 In contrast to increases in the dose of pure opioid agonists such as methadone, a greater margin of safety exists from death by respiratory depression.
-Buprenorphine possesses a short plasma half-life (about four to six hours) and a long duration of action resulting from its high affinity for and slow dissociation from the mu opioid receptor [185].
-This slow dissociation likely contributes to a reduction in the severity of withdrawal symptoms during detoxification, and the longer duration of action allows for the potential of alternate-day dosing [190].
+Buprenorphine possesses a short plasma half-life (about four to six hours) and a long duration of action resulting from its high affinity for and slow dissociation from the mu opioid receptor [187].
+This slow dissociation likely contributes to a reduction in the severity of withdrawal symptoms during detoxification, and the longer duration of action allows for the potential of alternate-day dosing [192].